mystery000/Chatjet/README.md

 ## Documentation

-To use the Chatjet.ai platform as is, please refer to the [Chatjet.ai documentation](https://Chatjet.ai.com/docs).
+To use the Chatjet.ai platform as is, please refer to the [Chatjet.ai documentation](https://Chatjet.ai/docs).

-## Self-hosting
+## Tech Stack

 Chatjet.ai is built on top of the following stack: